 Questions like: What was their purpose?
 How much authority did they have?
 What happened if someone dared to disobey them?
-And did they ever make mistakes regarding their prophetic utterances?
+And did they ever make mistakes?

-Much of the information we'll be looking at this morning is gleaned from Dr. Wayne Grudem and so I will acknowledge his influence on this entire study at the outset.
+Much of the information we'll be looking at in this study is gleaned from Dr. Grudem and so I will acknowledge his influence on this entire study at the outset and simple reference quotes from him as (WG).

 In studying these O.T. prophets we see that their main function was to be messengers of God.
-They were given messages by God and then they would take those messages, word for word, to the people of Israel.
-Those same messages were then to be a permanent written record for all time.
+They were given messages by God and then they would take those messages to the people of Israel.
+Those same messages inspired by the Spirit of God were then to be a permanent written record for all time.

 In the case of Balaam we see what God desires of His messengers in terms of what He wants them to say.

 NUM 22:38 "I must speak only what God puts in my mouth."

 And so "a true prophet is one whom the Lord has truly sent (Jer.29:9).
-But false prophets who prophecy lies are ones whom the Lord says, I did not send them.' "(Jer.29:9)
+But false prophets who prophecy lies are ones whom the Lord says, I did not send them.' "(Jer.29:9) (WG).